 The only achievement of the debate has been the facilitation of a sociopolitical platform for delusional tribalists to exhibit their misplaced ethnic Shona superiority complex while accusing Ndebeles of tribalism and an inferiority complex.

 Equally disturbing has been the attitude of Matabeleland liberals who have lapped at the opportunity to condemn Ndebeles; many of these people are ignorant populists who seem to always worry about the rights of ethnic Shona people in Matabeleland as though they did not already exist while compromising the self-preservation of Matabeleland institutions.
 The rights that these left-wing liberals claim for ethnic Shona residents should be extended to all ethnic groups in Matabeleland.

 Advancing equal access to opportunity is both morally right and good football business as is preserving the club’s values and traditions; the Bosso executive knows that any real or perceived discrimination restricts team development and success which is the reason why Ndlovu touches on the importance of an expansive and inclusive youth policy.
 How this is turned into a debate about tribalism and seen as such by some Matabeles belies reason.

 The absence of tangible evidence proving Emmet Ndlovu did ‘vow’ that Highlanders Football Club would not be recruiting good ethnic Shona players suggests some sinister agenda by some individuals.
-No one should not allow themselves the right to use conjecture to make damning judgement about other communities while they themselves are busy claiming ethnic superiority.
+No one should allow themselves the right to use conjecture to make damning judgement about other communities while they themselves are busy claiming ethnic superiority.
 What the debate about the alleged comments by Ndlovu brings to our attention is the worrying and dangerous sense of entitlement by some ethnic Shona people whose disdainful perception of ethnic Ndebeles remains a source of worry for Matabeleland security and safety.